Wire Transfer Fraud: What to Look For When Moving Money

 - Pay close attention to the body of the email for spelling errors or generally poor writing.

-If you believe you may have responded to a phishing request, please contact Navy Federal immediately at 1-888-842-6328.
+If you believe you may have transferred funds to a fraudulent account, please contact Navy Federal immediately at 1-888-842-6328.
+Call us collect internationally at 703-255-8837.
 Visit our Security Center to learn about other ways to protect your information and accounts.